Bear Creek Provincial Park in Kelowna

 Bear Creek Provincial Park is located in the Central Okanagan, about 10 minutes from Kelowna and 1 hour from Vernon.
 The campground sits on the shores of Okanagan Lake and is an excellent place to disconnect from city life without travelling far.

-Bear Creek is accessed via Westside Road, a beautiful scenic back road that connects West Kelowna and Vernon.
-The paved, single-lane road winds along the northern portion of Okanagan Lake and is worth driving just for the sake of the beautiful drive.
+Bear Creek is accessed via Westside Road which is a beautiful scenic back road that connects West Kelowna and Vernon.
+The paved, single-lane road winds along the northern portion of Okanagan Lake and is worth taking just for the sake of the beautiful drive.

 Westside Road cuts Bear Creek Provincial Park in half.
 You’ll find the campground and beach on the eastern/lakeside of the park; the canyon hiking and waterfall are on the western side.